-If when you try to activate Windows 11/10, you receive an error message that Windows couldn’t be activated, then this post may help you.
-Maybe you upgraded to Windows 11/10 or maybe you did a clean install of Windows 11/10 – or then maybe your Windows 11/10 blocks product key, even after upgrading first & then clean installing the OS.
+If you try to activate Windows 11/10, you receive an error message that Windows couldn’t be activated, then this post may help you.
+Maybe you upgraded to Windows 11/10, or maybe you did a clean install of Windows 11/10, or maybe your Windows 11/10 blocks the product key, even after upgrading first & then clean installing the OS.

-The way to go about this is Upgrade your Windows 7 or Windows 8.1 to Windows 10, or Windows 10 to Windows 11.
-Ensure that it is activated and then if you wish, clean install Windows 11/10 on the same device.
-If you directly clean installed Windows 11/10 and then used your earlier key, it will not work.
+The way to go about this is to upgrade your Windows 7 or Windows 8.1 to Windows 10, or Windows 10 to Windows 11.
+Ensure it is activated, then, if you wish, perform a clean install of Windows 11/10 on the same device.
+If you install Windows 11/10 directly and then use your earlier key, it will not work.

 If you upgraded to Windows 11/10 for free and ended up with a non-activated Windows 11/10, try this: